bushesarebetter/KSI-emergence-detection/docs/OUTREACH.md

 >
 > Dear [Name],
 >
 > I'm [YOUR NAME], a [GRADE] student at [SCHOOL].
+My collaborator Ayan Pendharkar
-I've built an open-source model
-> that predicts which San Diego intersections without severe-crash history are most
+> and I have built an open-source model that predicts which San Diego intersections
-> likely to develop one, using SWITRS crash records: [DASHBOARD URL]
+> without severe-crash history are most likely to develop one, using SWITRS crash
+> records: [DASHBOARD URL]
 >
-> The model currently has a known weakness I'd like to fix.
+> The model currently has a known weakness we'd like to fix.
 It uses raw crash counts
 > with no exposure denominator, which means it can't distinguish a genuinely
 > dangerous intersection from a merely busy one.
 Every Highway Safety Manual safety
 > performance function normalises by AADT for exactly this reason.